-- ▲ The majority of the source protection area consists of undeveloped forestland, which protects water quality. - ▲ The town can implement land use controls and programs to protect this source protection area from high-intensity development. - ▲ Residents can follow the guidelines on the back to reduce the impact of household contaminants. - ▲ The town and supplier can encourage businesses to use best management practices in handling potential contaminants.
+- ▲ The majority of the source protection areas consist of undeveloped forestland and surface water. - ▲ The town can implement land use controls and programs to protect these source protection areas from future high-intensity development. - ▲ The town and supplier can work with farmers, residents and businesses to use best management practices in handling and disposing of potential contaminants. - Residents can follow the guidelines on the back to reduce the impact of common household contaminants.